 It is the policy of the Board of Trustees that use of live vertebrate animals in research and instruction shall conform to all applicable laws, rules, and regulations of the United States Government and the State of South Carolina.
 Furthermore, all such research and instruction must be performed in compliance with the highest standards of ethics, practice, and conduct of each of the fields or disciplines involved in each of the specific research projects or instructional activities.

-The Board of Trustees of the College of Charleston and the Institutional Animal Care and Use Committee recognize the following regulatory authorities for the care and use of animals:
+The Board of Trustees of the College of Charleston and the Institutional Animal Care & Use Committee recognize the following regulatory authorities for the care and use of animals:

 The U.S. Department of Agriculture (USDA).
 The Animal Care section of the Animal and Plant Health Inspection Service of the USDA is responsible for implementing the regulations and standards promulgated by the Secretary of Agriculture under the mandate of the Animal Welfare Act.
 The regulations define institutional responsibility for assuring compliance with the Animal Welfare Act.
 The standards set minimal requirements for humane handling, housing, space, feeding, watering, sanitation, ventilation, exercise, and psychological well-being of various species.
 Compliance requirements include annual reporting, application of standards for animal care and use during experimentation, documentation of the number of animals used, and summaries of exceptions granted for scientific necessity.
 USDA personnel perform unannounced inspections of institutional animal facilities.

 2.4 The Board of Trustees of the College of Charleston and the Institutional Animal Care & Use Committee further recognize the following guidelines, and any others, which are subsequently officially adopted by the IACUC, for the care and use of non-laboratory animals in research and instruction.